National Enquirer being sold to former newsstand mogul

 Tabloid owner American Media said Thursday it plans to sell the supermarket weekly to James Cohen.
 Financial terms were not immediately disclosed for the deal, which included two other American Media tabloids, the Globe and the National Examiner.

-American Media said last week that it wanted to get out of the tabloid business to focus on its other operations, which includes its teen brand and broadcast platforms.
+American Media said last week that it wanted to get out of the tabloid business to focus on its other operations that include its teen brand and broadcast platforms.

 Federal prosecutors in Manhattan agreed last year not to prosecute American Media in exchange for the company’s cooperation in a campaign finance investigation.
 That probe eventually led to a three-year prison term for Trump’s former personal lawyer Michael Cohen for campaign violations among other charges.